 I graduated magna cum laude from Muhlenberg College in 2011.
 At Muhlenberg, I served as French

 tutor at Casa Guadalupe after-school program, working with underprivileged, inner-city students, and brought my love for foreign languages and creative writing

 to life as the Editor

 -in-Chief of Kalliope, M'berg's foreign language

-literary journal, and as a contributor to Muses, their creative arts journal.
+literary journal, and as a contributor to Muses, an arts journal.